-The Children’s Hospital of Philadelphia is a premier pediatric hospital known for its complex care of pediatric patients with congenital anomalies.
+The Boston Children’s Hospital is a premier pediatric hospital known for its complex care of pediatric patients with congenital anomalies.
 This two-month cardiac anesthesia rotation is designed to provide an in-depth educational experience caring for pediatric patients with congenital and acquired heart disease.
 There is also an opportunity to learn to care for adult patients with palliated congenital heart lesions requiring cardiac diagnostic and therapeutic procedures.
-This rotation requires living away from Boston for two months.

 Selection to the fellowship is highly competitive and only completed applications are reviewed.

 The Mass General Pediatric Anesthesia Fellowship participates in the Electronic Residency Application Services (ERAS).
 Applicants must file their application in ERAS.
 Please submit the following documents electronically:

 - Personal statement describing your interest in the Pediatric Anesthesia Fellowship and your plans after completion of the fellowship